RamRod79/Text-Editor/README.md

 ## Description

-A short description explaining the what, why, and how of project "Employee-Tracker":
+A short description explaining the what, why, and how of project "Text Editor":

 A text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.